 2.1 Site of the experiment

 The research was conducted in the Agriculture research field of Noakhali Science and Technology University, Noakhali, Bangladesh during the period December 2023 to March 2024.
+Usually, a little more details are needed about the study location.
+The weather variables and preliminary soil properties.

 2.2 Plant materials